Michael Pérez: Pittsburgh Pirates

 On October 30, 2020, the Pittsburgh Pirates claimed Pérez off of waivers.
 Pérez played in 70 games for Pittsburgh in 2021, hitting just .143/.221/.290 with 7 home runs and 21 RBI.
 The Pirates designated Pérez for assignment after the season on November 19, 2021.
 Pérez cleared waivers on November 24, and was assigned outright to the Triple-A Indianapolis Indians.

 The Pirates promoted Pérez back to the major leagues on May 7, 2022.
-He was designated for assignment on July 22, 2022.
+On June 30, Pérez hit three home runs in a game against the Milwaukee Brewers.
+It was his first career game with multiple home runs, as he went 4-for-4 with 5 RBI.
+He was designated for assignment on July 22.

 New York Mets

-Pérez was traded to the New York Mets on July 23, 2022, for cash considerations.
+Pérez was traded to the New York Mets on July 23, 2022, in exchange for cash considerations.
 He made his Mets debut as a mid-game defensive replacement on August 15, as James McCann moved from catcher to first base.

 Perez collected his first hit as a Met on August 20, a 2-RBI single against the Philadelphia Phillies.
-He elected free agency on November 10, 2022.
+In 6 games for New York, Pérez went 2-for-14 (.143) with 3 RBI and 2 walks.
+Following the season, Pérez was designated for assignment on October 7.
+He cleared waivers and was sent outright to Triple–A on October 11.
+He elected free agency following the season on November 10.

 On January 26, 2023, Pérez re-signed with the Mets organization on a minor league contract.
+He played in 19 games for the Triple-A Syracuse Mets, hitting .153/.261/.254 with 2 home runs and 6 RBI.
+On May 10, his contract was selected to the active roster.
+In his season debut, Pérez became only the third Met in franchise history (Xavier Nady and Darryl Strawberry) to go 4-for-4 in his first game of the season.
+He played in only three games for the Mets on the year, going 4–for–8 (.500).
+Following the season on October 20, Pérez was removed from the 40–man roster and sent outright to Triple–A Syracuse, but refused the assignment and elected free agency on October 24.

+Baltimore Orioles

+On December 30, 2023, Pérez signed a minor league contract with the Baltimore Orioles.
+In 21 games for the Triple–A Norfolk Tides, he batted .221/.294/.325 with two home runs and 13 RBI.

+Seattle Mariners

+On May 22, 2024, Pérez and Mike Baumann were traded to the Seattle Mariners in exchange for Blake Hunt.
+In 16 games for the Triple–A Tacoma Rainiers, he batted .177/.300/.392 with three home runs and eight RBI.
+Pérez was released by the Mariners organization on July 9.